Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: Numerical Results

-Fig.\ref{80_likely_SE} shows the $80\%$-likely per-user SE as a function of the number of antennas per UE $N$ for four cooperation Levels over MMSE (L-MMSE) combining and MR combining with $M=40, K=20$ and $L=4$.
-From the view of $80\%$ likely SE points, when using MMSE or L-MMSE combining, we observe that Level 4 outperforms other Levels, while Level 1 gives the lowest SEs.
+Figure \ref{80_likely_SE} shows the $80\%$-likely per-user SE as a function of the number of antennas per UE $N$ for four processing schemes over MMSE (L-MMSE) combining and MR combining with $M=40, K=20$ and $L=4$.
+From the view of $80\%$ likely SE points, when using MMSE or L-MMSE combining, we observe that Level 4 outperforms other schemes, while Level 1 gives the lowest SEs.
 Besides, the performance gap between Level 3 and Level 2 using L-MMSE combining is smaller than that of MR combining.
 When using MR combining, Level 3 achieves the highest SEs, while Level 4 gives a poor SE performance.
-Moreover, we notice that the SEs reach the maximum values with particular ``Optimal $N$" noted in the figure, then decrease with the increase of $N$.
+Moreover, we notice that the SEs reach the maximum values with particular ``$N^*$" noted in the figures, then decrease with the increase of $N$.
 This phenomenon indicates that the increase of the number of antennas per UE may give rise to the SE degradation.
-The reason for this performance degradation is that increasing $N$ will reduce the pre-log factor $\left( \tau _c-\tau _p \right)/ \tau_c$ in the SE expression significantly, which degrades the SE performance.
-Besides, the channel can only support a certain number of data streams per UE since more UE antennas may not give better SE performance.
+The reason for this performance degradation is that increasing $N$ will reduce the pre-log factor $\left( \tau _c-\tau _p \right)/ \tau_c$ in SE expressions and the decrease incurred by the pre-log factor outweighs the gain in having more antennas at the UE-side.
+Besides, without any uplink precoding scheme and power control method, UEs cannot make full use of having additional antennas to achieve better SE performance.
+So it is vital to investigate the uplink precoding scheme and power control method for CF mMIMO with multi-antenna UEs in the future work.